SReject/nedb-promisfied/README.md

 When loading from file, autoload is not supported.
 Instead, use `.load()` after creation which returns a promise that is resolved after the database is loaded

 ### `.find()`, `.findOne()`, `.count()`
-Now return a `Cursor` instance against which you call NeDB's native `.skip`, `.limit`, and `.sort` method on.
-Once you are ready to retrieve documents call `.exec()` on the cursor instance.
-This will return a promise that is resolved once NeDB has returned the documents
+Return a `Cursor` instance against which you can call NeDB's native `.skip`, `.limit`, and `.sort` method on.
+To retrieve documents you **MUST** call `.exec()` on the cursor instance; this will return a promise that is resolved once NeDB has returned the documents.

 ### `.insert()`, `.update()`, `.remove()`, `.ensureIndex`, `.removeIndex`
-Both now return a promise which resolves after completion of the task
+Now return a promise which resolves after completion of the task

 ## Example
 ```js